emjayh8/TenderBloom/README.md

 # Tender Bloom Care Work

+This is a HTML/CSS/JS website for my good friend's personal business.
+I created the illustrations, custom fonts and branding.
 Tender Bloom Care Work provides peer support care sessions by phone, video, or in-person, offering a compassionate, collaborative space for emotional processing.
-Sessions are flexible, guided by client needs, and offered on a sliding scale.
+I used Cursor AI to write this README for git.

 ## Features

 - Responsive, mobile-friendly design
 - Hamburger dropdown navigation on small screens
 - Peer support and care work offerings
+- Original illustrations, fonts, and branding
 - Newsletter subscription form (Google Apps Script backend)
 - Testimonials and about sections
 - Consistent navigation and footer across all pages